A Guide to New Zealand Wine Regions

 Situated at the top of the South Island, Marlborough is an area of outstanding natural beauty.
 Turquoise seas, tranquil bays, abundant marine life and achingly beautiful vistas await visitors keen to explore (we recommend paddling out in a kayak to make the most of this area).
 When it comes to wine production, Marlborough is New Zealand’s champion heavyweight.
 The largest and most successful wine region is known primarily for its Sauvignon Blanc varieties that are popular on a global scale.
 In fact, Marlborough wine production accounts for over 75% of New Zealand’s wine!
 Famous wineries include Saint Clair, Wither Hills, Yealands, Cloudy Bay and Giesen.
 On a personal, and possibly somewhat predictable note, Sauvignon Blanc is my absolute favourite wine and I enjoy nothing more than sipping a chilled glass over dinner with friends.

 If you’re thinking, “stop talking, get me there already!”, then the good news is we visit the Marlborough region on both our Kiwi Classic and Masterpiece tours.
-On both trips, we make a stop at the beautiful Wairau River Wines estate.
+On our Kiwi Classic, we make a stop at the beautiful Wairau River Wines estate.
 Established by pioneers of the industry Phil and Chris Rose, the estate is 100% family owned and run, with a commitment to quality over quantity.
 In addition to an outstanding Sauvignon Blanc, they also make Pinot Gris, Rose, Pinot Noir, Syrah and a variety of other impressive wines.
 It’s the perfect opportunity to rest, relax and enjoy a sample of the fruits of the Rose family’s labours!

 The sunniest place in New Zealand, Nelson is a colourful town with a thriving arts scene and an enterprising philosophy.
 Its proximity to Marlborough can mean that it’s overshadowed in the wine stakes, but nevertheless, it still produces a large volume of wine.
 Boutique vineyards are blossoming, and local artisan wineries are creating some ‘very exciting’ wines, as the experts would say.
 Shielded by the Tasman Mountains, the region is protected from weather extremes, resulting in a versatile growing region.
 There isn’t one principle grape variety, but that means that the Nelson growers aren’t pigeon-holed and are free to express their creative spirit.

 Nelson is a great place to explore.
 During our tours, we make sure that you have a free day to really delve into what makes Nelson such a locals' favourite.
 One option for your free day would be to jump on a half-day wine tour around the Nelson area.
 Knowledgeable wine guides will explain the various wines and provide tasting notes, as well as a lot of background information.
-Your Trails Super Guide will be able to help you book a day trip, so you can fully appreciate the Nelson wine region on your travels.
+Your New Zealand Trails guide will be able to help you book a day trip, so you can fully appreciate the Nelson wine region on your travels.

 New Zealand’s fifth largest wine region stretches 200km from the towering Southern Alps on the Kaikoura coast, down to the wide-open Canterbury Plains inland.
 During Canterbury’s long dry autumn season, the warm temperatures during the day and the cooler air at night allow for a slow ripening process.
 Pinot Noir, Sauvignon Blanc and Riesling are widely grown in Canterbury, backed up by Pinot Gris and Chardonnay.